How the service works

 If you get a reactive result

-We will refer you to a specialist hepatitis C nurse.
-They will help you to access a local service that is convenient for you.
+If you get a reactive result for hepatitis C, hepatitis B or HIV you'll need another blood test to find out if you currently have an infection.
+We will refer you to a specialist nurse.
+They will help you to access a local service that's convenient for you.

-If you are diagnosed with a hepatitis C infection, you can get free treatment from the HSE.
+If you are diagnosed with hepatitis C, hepatitis B or HIV, you can get free treatment from the HSE.